mikemolina/kalendas/README.md

 INSTALLATION
 ------------
-  1. Many UNIX/Linux distributions have installed Perl; to get your location, type into a console
+  1. Many UNIX/Linux or Mac OS X distributions have installed Perl;
+  to get your location, type into a terminal

         $ which perl
   that showed the path of the executable.
 Similarly in Windows